elizabethfuentes12/strands-agent-multi-understanding/notebook/README.md

 ## Sample Files

-The directory includes sample files for testing:
+The `data-sample/` directory includes sample files for testing:
-- `Ninas.jpeg` - Sample image file
+- `diagram.jpg` - Sample image file for image analysis
+- `Welcome-Strands-Agents-SDK.pdf` - Sample PDF document for text extraction
-- `i-94-Enrique_mama.pdf` - Sample PDF document
+- `Prompt-Engineering.pdf` - Sample PDF document for content analysis
+- `moderation-video.mp4` - Sample video file for video frame extraction and analysis

 ## Video Reader Tool

 The `video_reader.py` file implements a custom tool for processing video content.
-It extracts frames from videos and provides descriptions of the content.
+It extracts frames from videos at specified intervals, converts them to base64-encoded images, and provides them to the agent for analysis.
+This enables the agent to understand and describe video content by analyzing key frames throughout the video.